jamco1229/jamco-personal/content/To dos.md

   - [x] a.
 Brief bio with a focus on your background in UX design
   - [x] b.
 Relevant skills and expertise
   - [x] c.
 Personality traits or work style
-  - [x] d.
+  - [ ] d.
 Links to your professional profiles (LinkedIn, Dribbble, Behance, etc.)
   - [x] e.
 Contact information (email and/or phone)
 - [ ] **Work experience:**
-  - [ ] a.
+  - [x] a.
 List of relevant professional experiences, internships, and freelance projects
-  - [ ] b.
+  - [x] b.
 Include company name, role, duration, and key responsibilities
-  - [ ] c.
+  - [x] c.
 Use bullet points or short descriptions to explain your contributions
 - [ ] **Case studies:**
-  - [ ] a.
+  - [x] a.
 Include 3-5 projects that demonstrate a range of your UX design skills
-  - [ ] b.
-Showcase your process (research, wireframes, prototypes, user testing, etc.)
+  - [x] b. **Showcase your process (research, wireframes, prototypes, user testing, etc.)**
-  - [ ] c.
+  - [x] c.
 Highlight the problem, your approach, and the solution
-  - [ ] d.
+  - [x] d.
 Include visuals like sketches, wireframes, mockups, and final designs
-  - [ ] e.
+  - [x] e.
 Discuss the results, metrics, or user feedback that demonstrate the project's success
-  - [ ] f.
+  - [x] f.
 Mention the tools and technologies used for each project
 - [ ] **Testimonials and client feedback:**
   - [ ] a.
 Collect testimonials from previous clients or coworkers
   - [ ] b.
 Showcase them on your portfolio with the person's name, title, and company
 - [ ] **Education and certifications:**
-  - [ ] a.
+  - [x] a.
 List relevant degrees, diplomas, or certifications in UX design
-  - [ ] b.
+  - [x] b.
 Include the name of the institution, completion date, and any honors or awards
-- [ ] **Awards and recognitions:**
-  - [ ] a.
-Include any awards, recognitions, or achievements in the field of UX design
-  - [ ] b.
-Mention the awarding organization and date
 - [ ] **Blog or articles:**
   - [ ] a.
 Publish articles or blog posts on UX design topics to demonstrate your thought leadership and knowledge
   - [ ] b.
 Provide links to your published work on external platforms or feature them directly on your portfolio